diasyrmus/diasyrmus.github.io/_posts/2023-12-30-philip-guston.md

 I also liked a quoted comment as he moved from the figurative to the more abstract:

 > The trouble with recognisable art is that it excludes too much ...
 I want my work to include more.
 And 'more' also comprises one's doubts about the object, plus the problem, the dilemma of recognising it.'

+This sees to me to grasp the essential value of abstract art and reminds me that I should complete my reading of 'Transfiguration of the Commonplace' by Arthur Danto.